Conflicts Arise

 Kim uses her experiences in a big firm, small sole practitioner and as an in-house counsel to look beyond the immediate problem and find a workable long-term solution.

-On a personal side, Kim was elected twice by the voters of Glen Carbon, Illinois, to serve on the Public Library Board, and her fellow board members elected her as Secretary for both of her terms.
+On a personal side, Kim serves as President of the Association of Attorney Mediators-STL.
+She was elected twice by the voters of Glen Carbon, Illinois, to serve on the Public Library Board, and her fellow board members elected her as Secretary for both of her terms.
 Kim is active in the international student program in her community and the winner of the 2004 Kimmel Leadership Award, given annually to one SIUE staff member with demonstrated leadership in the community.
-She actively plays tennis, skis and hikes including a recent hike to the bottom of the Grand Canyon.
+She actively bikes, plays pickleball, skis and hikes including a hike to the bottom of the Grand Canyon.

 My Philosophy